zendive/jsdiff/README.md

   - reflects result of last compare request
   - listens on `jsdiff-devtools-to-panel-compare` requests
   - listens on `jsdiff-devtools-to-panel-search` and tries to find query in DOM
-    - if search query contains upper-case letter - the search will be case-sensitive

 ### Screenshot